 Sailing a catamaran is very similar to sailing a monohull in most aspects.
 If you learn to sail on a monohull, most of the skills are easily transferable.
-However there are a couple of subtle differences that one has to be aware of:
+However, there are a couple of subtle differences that one has to be aware of:

-Most aspects of sailing a catamaran are very similar to a monohull, and so making the transition to a sailing catamaran is usually not that challenging of a process!
+Most aspects of sailing a catamaran are very similar to a monohull, so making the transition to a sailing catamaran is usually not that challenging of a process!

 Catamarans have exploded in popularity in the last 5 years!
 There are many advantages to catamarans over monohulls.